How to choose the right courses for your middle school student

-- Humanities and STEM courses are available in Classic and Honors.
+- Humanities courses are available in Classic and Honors.
 Students in these courses meet together in the same live class sessions but Honors courses are roughly 30% more challenging.
 Students have 28 calendar days from the first day of the semester to move from one version to another.

 - Parents concerned that their child will be underwhelmed should enroll in an elective each semester.
 Parents concerned that their child will be overwhelmed should not enroll their child in any electives.
 If a student is failing a core course three weeks into a semester, their elective(s) will be automatically dropped.